Friction stir welding (FSW): the process

-The process is particularly suitable for joining non-ferrous metals with a low melting temperature and for mixed-material joints.
-Even materials that are difficult to weld or dissimilar materials such as aluminum, magnesium, copper, titanium or steel can be joined with friction stir welding.
+The FSW process is particularly suitable for joining non-ferrous metals with a low melting temperature and for mixed-material joints.
+Even materials that are difficult to weld or dissimilar materials such as aluminium, magnesium, copper, titanium or steel can be friction stir welded.

 - No welding defects such as pores or cracks

 - Joining of a wide variety of materials possible